 1. All truck loading, service areas, outside storage, and parking of heavy equipment, semi trucks or trailers, or other vehicles over 1-1/2 tons shall not be located between the building and I-75, State Road 64, or any internal collector street as shown on the GDP, or on any side of a building which is prominently visible to referenced roadways.
-This requirement may be modified by the Planning Department in cases where the developer meets the intent of the condition when adequate buffering and screening is provided.
+This requirement may be modified by the Building and Development Services Department in cases where the developer meets the intent of the condition when adequate buffering and screening is provided.

 - 2. Trash and garbage receptacles shall be screened with materials similar to the adjacent building facade. - c.
-Parcel 20 Development Restrictions: - All buildings, loading and service areas shall maintain a minimum setback of 200 feet from Parcel 16.
-Buildings within 500 feet of Parcel 16 shall not exceed 25 feet in height.
-Buildings within 100 feet of I-75 or State Road 64 shall not exceed 25 feet in height, except for hotels, and office buildings, which shall comply with the minimum front yard setback specified on the GDP, plus 25 feet for each story over 2.
-This height restriction does not apply to architectural or design features used for building entrances and which are required to achieve compliance with Condition N(1).a.3 above. - 2.
+Parcel 20 Development Restrictions: - 1.
+All buildings, loading and service areas shall maintain a minimum setback of 200 feet from Parcel 16.
+Buildings within 500 feet of Parcel 16 shall not exceed 25 feet in height Buildings within 100 feet of I-75 or State Road 64 shall not exceed 25 feet in height, except for hotels, and office buildings, which shall comply with the minimum front yard setback specified on the GDP, plus 25 feet for each story over 2.
+This height restriction does not apply to architectural or design features used for building entrances and which are required to achieve compliance with Condition O(1).a.3 above. - 2.
 A fifty foot landscape buffer shall be located along the southwest side of the 66 acre lake adjacent to Parcel 20.
 Existing native trees within this buffer shall be preserved, unless removal is required to accommodate the reconfiguration of the lake.
 Additional canopy trees, meeting the requirements of 715.4.B, shall be required where existing trees do not provide continuous screening of the commercial site from Parcels 16 and 18.
 A wall or hedge, to be a minimum height of at least 6 feet above the finished floor elevation of the proposed building, shall be installed prior to issuance of the first Certificate of Occupancy for any commercial building, parking, loading or service area constructed within 300 feet of the lake.

 Residential, hotels, offices and restaurant facilities, which are oriented to the lake and designed to enjoy lake views, shall be exempt from the requirement to maintain a 50 foot setback and install a wall or a hedge.
-Said facilities shall not comprise of more than 20 percent of the combined lake frontage within Commercial Parcels 19 and 20.